sergeyklay/psr/README.md

 ## Installation

+**NOTE:** The `master` branch will always contain the *latest unstable version*.
-**NOTE:** If you wish to check older versions or formal, tagged release, please switch to the relevant [release](https://github.com/sergeyklay/psr/releases)/[tag](https://github.com/sergeyklay/psr/releases).
+If you wish to check older versions or formal, tagged release, please switch to the relevant [release](https://github.com/sergeyklay/psr/releases)/[tag](https://github.com/sergeyklay/psr/releases).

 You can install the PSR extension from source.